-The amounts due from related parties are secured by collateral by shares on a listed company owed by one of the related parties.
-However, the management expects to collect the amounts within twelve months from the end of the reporting date.
+The amounts due from related parties are secured by collateral by shares on a listed Company owed by common shareholders except for Pipeline Flow Chemical Company, Al-Qahtani Aviation Company, Al-Qahtani Aviation Company, Al-Hijaz Water Company Limited, Arab Valves Manufacturing Company.
+The management expects to collect the amounts within twelve months from the end of the reporting date.

-Due to related parties comprised of the following:
+c) Accruals and other current liabilities - related parties comprise of the following:

-31 December 31 December 2023 2022 Izar for Insurance Brokerage Company 48,328 52,895 Arabian Commercial Services Company - Arco 41,700 41,700 Abdel Hadi Al-Qahtani Travel Bureau 2,000 9,568 92,028 104,163
+31 December 2024 31 December 2023 Izar for Insurance Brokerage Company 38,548 48,328 Arabian Commercial Services Company - Arco 41,708 41,700 Abdel Hadi Al-Qahtani Travel Bureau 4,976 2,000 85,232 92,028 d) Key management personnel compensation

-The above due to balances are not bearing interest and to be settled in cash within 12 months from the end of the reporting date.
+The above balances do not bear interest and due to be settled in cash within 12 months from the end of the reporting date.